GluuFederation/docs-gg-prod/4.0.beta/source/installation.md

  # python setup-gluu-gateway.py
 ```
 !!!
 Warning
     During the setup, choose to enter the existing client credentials manually if you want to continue using them.
-If you want to start afresh, choose to generate client credentials again.
-By doing so, you might lose your previously created APIs or Consumers, and thus generate more [applications](/plugin/gui/#application-creation-in-oxd) in the oxd platform.
+If you want to start a fresh, choose to generate client credentials again.
+By doing so, you might lose your previously created Services or Consumers.

 * [Finish](#finish-the-setup) the setup